PX4/PX4-Autopilot/README.md

 The PX4 Dev Team syncs up on a [weekly dev call](https://dev.px4.io/en/contribute/#dev_call).

 > **Note** The dev call is open to all interested developers (not just the core dev team).
 This is a great opportunity to meet the team and contribute to the ongoing development of the platform.
+It includes a QA session for newcomers.

 ## Maintenance Team